gjsify/gi.ts/README.md

 Complete documentation is available in [the CLI documentation](https://gitlab.gnome.org/ewlsh/gi.ts/-/tree/master/packages/cli).

-* `--resolveTypeConflicts`

-When resolve type conflicts is passed gi.ts will force some properties to be typed as `any` and insert `never` types into function definitions when a GObject-based library violates the rules of TypeScript's inheritance structure (e.g. a child class has a property which is type incompatible with the parent).

-This should only be disabled for "pretty" outputs (e.g. documentation)

 * `--inferGenerics`

 When infer generics is passed gi.ts attempts to add generic typing based on heuristics (primarily if a class or function is typed with `GObject.Object`).
 If this is false all type conversions that would need to occur in C will likely also need to be made in TypeScript.
 This particularly impacts callback functions which offer an instance or self parameter.